IBM-Cloud/sandbox-benchmark-for-vpc/user-guide/sandbox-user-guide.md

     `http://localhost:38080`

-    If the apply plan fails, please check the errors in the Terraform outputs.
+    If the apply plan fails, check the errors in the Terraform outputs.

 **Apply plan shows successful:**

-You can get the access_info command details from the Terraform outputs as shown in below screenshot.
+You can get the `access_info` command details from the Terraform outputs as shown in the following screenshot.

 ![](./images/image4.png)